 Should emergency lights always be on?

 No, emergency lights don’t need to be on all the time, but they should always be connected to a power source.
-Maintained emergency lights are always on, while non-maintained lights only activate during a power failure.
+Maintained emergency lights stay on, while non-maintained units activate when the normal lighting supply fails.

 Do emergency exit lights stay on all the time?

 Not always.
 Maintained emergency lights, which are part of regular lighting, stay on constantly.
+This type is distinct from escape lighting, while standby lighting is intended to support continued occupancy rather than evacuation.
 Non-maintained emergency lights, however, remain off during normal conditions and activate only in emergencies.

 What are the rules for emergency lighting?